CanevottiAlessia/miR-RF/README.md

 >
 > **Output and tmp files**
 > Output files from both `miR_application.py` and `miR_classes.py` are written to the directory from which the scripts are launched.
-> Temporary folders and intermediate files are created during execution.
-Temporary files are automatically deleted at the end of the run, while the folders may remain empty.
+> Temporary folders and files are created during execution.
+Temporary files are automatically deleted at the end of the run, while the folders remain empty.

 ---